What is it?

 Spiral Jetty is one of the most well-known earthwork sculptures, as well as the most famous and influential work by sculptor Robert Smithson.

 Shortly after the Spiral Jetty was constructed in 1970, it has faced different challenges.
-People have been wanting to destroy the project and putting the land on which it lies into a different use.
+People have wanted to destroy the project and put the land on which it lies into a different use.
 It was also submerged by the increasing levels of water of the lake after completion.
 It remained under the water until the summer of 1993 when the water levels started to drop until 1995 when the piece became fully visible.
 It was again submerged by the rising water levels shortly after that until 2002.
 When Spiral Jetty re-emerged from the waters, it has remained visible since, but due to its proximity to the lake, it is sometimes submerged depending on the water levels.

 How Smithson picked the location